Vinodnkr/chatApp/README.md

 ## Objective

-The objective of this assignment is to develop a real-time chat application using React.js for the frontend and Node.js for the backend.
+The objective of this assignment is to develop a real-time chat application using React.js for the front end and Node.js for the backend.

 ## Tech Stack